open-contracting/standard/standard/standard.md

              <li>Which do you need most: a summary contracting record, or detailed releases of information at each stage of the contracting process?</li>
              <li>Do these components cover all the relevant information you want to publish or access about contracting?</li>
              <li>Are we missing key elements in our description of what each component will contain?</li>
-             <li>Is this the right scope for the version 1.0 standard?</li>
-             <li>What are the most important fields you need in a summary contracting record?</li>
              <li>How does the proposed approach of having the contracting record represent the latest stage of contracting (i.e. overwriting earlier data) affect how you might publish or use open contracting data?</li>
          </ul>
      </div>